AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

 - When `/CsvDateOnlyField` is used, the `/UtcOffset` option will determine the UTC offset of the timestamp.
 - You cannot combine the DateTime options with DateOnly or TimeOnly options.

+### Setting the UTC offset for your point timestamps

+The AQTS Acquisition API requires unambiguous timestamps.
+Each timestamp must specify a UTC offset, or use 'Z' to indicate UTC time.

+When reading points from a CSV file, any timestamp missing a timezone will use the `/UtcOffset` setting, which defaults to the timezone of the computer running PointZilla.

+The `/UtcOffset=zone` option can be used to set an explicit time-zone.

+UTC offsets can be +HH[:mm], -HH[:mm], or the [ISO 8601 Duration](https://www.w3.org/TR/xmlschema-2/#duration) format.

+The following options are all equivalent ways of specifying Eastern Standard Time (UTC-05:00):
+- `/UtcOffset=-05:00`
+- `/UtcOffset=-05`
+- `/UtcOffset=-5`
+- `/UtcOffset=-PT5H`
+- `/UtcOffset=PT-5H`

+The following options are all equivalent ways of specifying Australian Central Standard Time (UTC+09:30):
+- `/UtcOffset=+09:30`
+- `/UtcOffset=9:30`
+- `/UtcOffset=09:30`
+- `/UtcOffset=PT9H30M`

+When the `/UtcOffset` value is explicitly set, the value will also be used when creating any time-series or locations.

 ## Appending values from an Excel spreadsheet

 All the CSV parsing options also apply to parsing Excel workbooks.